NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/reader.rst

 data, however if you purpose in a plugin that reads different types of data, the world is your oyster.

-GeoIPS readerrs return a dictionary of xarrays minimally containing the following variables.
+GeoIPS readers return a dictionary of xarrays minimally containing the following variables.

 .. _minimum-contents: